rouni001/Sequenced-Reads-Sorting-Problem/README.md

 ## Introduction

 ## Problem Definition
-The homework assignment is defined as:
+The problem is defined as:

 We are given a fasta file (https://en.wikipedia.org/wiki/FASTA_format).
 For the moment, it is enough to understand that a fasta file contains a list of entries, where